andyfengc/andyfengc.github.io/_drafts/ASP.NET AOP tutorial.md

 1. entry into a method
 1. parameters passed to the method (name and value)
-1. total tima of execution
+1. total time of execution
 1. parameters returned from the method
 1. exit from try block
 1. exit from final block